 A big food hall with everything from fresh oysters to organic Thai food, Grand Central Market is a must stop on your DTLA tour.
 Stop by after a tour of The Broad, it’s a quick walk.

 Stop by here for a great cup of coffee and to scope out the fun art around the space.
 And of course to snap a shot of the ever famous “But first, coffee” signs and cup sleeves.
-Plus, the people watching is A+!
+Plus, the people watching is A+ at the Melrose Place location.

 Alfred’s Tea Room